Desert & History

 The Roman town of Timgad was founded in the 1st century AD and prospered until the 7th century, when it was overrun by the Byzantines, before being destroyed by Arab invaders.
 Among the remains that can still be seen are an amphitheatre, Roman baths, temples, a Byzantine fortress and the Arch of Trajan; Timgad was named a UNESCO World Heritage site in 1982.

 Drive to Biskra stopping on the way in the area of the gorges of Tighanimine, site of the first shots of the Algerian rebellion, and the breathtaking canyon of Rhouffi.
 Continue to El Oued circled by the sands of the Grand Erg Oriental.
-Overnight at Hotel Souf or similar.
+Overnight at La Coupole Hotel or similar.
 (BLD)

 Days 8 & 9: El Oued - Ghardaia (Approximate driving time: 5.5 hours)